chipweinberger/flutter_blue_plus/README.md

 When this key-value pair is included in the app’s Info.plist file, the system wakes up your app to process ble `read`, `write`, and `subscription` events.

+You may also have to use https://pub.dev/packages/flutter_isolate

 **Note**: Upon being woken up, an app has around 10 seconds to complete a task.
 Apps that spend too much time executing in the background can be throttled back by the system or killed.

 ### Android

-You can try using https://pub.dev/packages/flutter_foreground_task
+You can try using https://pub.dev/packages/flutter_foreground_task or possibly https://pub.dev/packages/flutter_isolate

 ## Reference